Francisco Largo Caballero

-Francisco Largo Caballero (15 October 1869 – 23 March 1946) was a Spanish politician and trade unionist who served as the prime minister of the Second Spanish Republic during the Spanish Civil War.
+Francisco Largo Caballero (15 October 1869 – 23 March 1946), nicknamed "The Spanish Lenin", was a Spanish politician and trade unionist who served as the prime minister of the Second Spanish Republic during the Spanish Civil War.
 He was one of the historic leaders of the Spanish Socialist Workers' Party (PSOE) and of the Workers' General Union (UGT).
-Although he entered politics as a moderate leftist, after the 1933 general election in which the conservative CEDA party won the majority, he took a more radical turn and began to advocate for a socialist revolution, materialized with the failed Revolution of 1934 in Asturias.
+Although he entered politics as a moderate leftist, after the 1933 general election in which the conservative CEDA party won the majority, he took a more radical turn and began to advocate for a socialist revolution, supporting the failed Revolution of 1934 in Asturias.

-After the victory of the Popular Front in the 1936 Spanish general election and following the July coup, Caballero served as prime minister of Spain during the Spanish Civil War from 4 September 1936 until 17 May 1937.
-Exiled in France following the Republican defeat in 1939, Caballero was imprisoned in the Sachsenhausen concentration camp after the Nazi invasion of France.
+After the victory of the Popular Front in the 1936 Spanish general election and following the July coup, Largo Caballero served as prime minister of Spain during the Spanish Civil War from 4 September 1936 until 17 May 1937.
+Exiled in France following the Republican defeat in 1939, Largo Caballero was imprisoned in the Sachsenhausen concentration camp after the Nazi invasion of France.

 Early life

-Born in Madrid, as a young man he made his living stuccoing walls.
+Born in Madrid, as a young man he made his living stuccoing walls and was self-educated, having left school at the age of seven.
 He participated in a construction workers strike in 1890 and joined the PSOE in 1894.
+In his early career, Largo Caballero was largely focused upon municipal politics and burial societies, and disapproved of the techniques and activities of the Confederación Nacional del Trabajo (CNT).
 Upon the death in 1925 of party founder Pablo Iglesias, Largo Caballero became head of the party and of the UGT.